DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-2-ect-evidence.md

 - Reinforces major curriculum ideas – homework should be challenging but pupils should be able to complete it successfully.
 - Use a homework planner.

-Homework is an ideal opportunity to apply what you learnt in Block 8 about effective study habits and increasing the chances of leaning ‘sticking’.
+Homework is an ideal opportunity to apply what you learnt in Block 8 about effective study habits and increasing the chances of leaning 'sticking'.
 Homework should complement your in-class work and your overall goals for what pupils will learn.
 Some ways you can do this include:

 - Use homework tasks as an opportunity to balance repetition, practice and retrieval of critical knowledge and skills (e.g. include a section on previously learnt material in homework tasks).
 - Plan regular review and practice of key ideas and concepts over time – when you plan a topic or scheme of work, also plan when pupils will revisit it through homework at later points in the year.